Your theme is controls the look and appearance of your site; this is what people see visiting your site.

 If your theme includes default header images you’ll normally find them underneath the option to upload your own custom header image.

-1. Click on the default image you want to use for your header image or click on ‘Randomize selected headers” if you would like to randomize the default header images displayed.
+Click on the default image you want to use for your header image or click on ‘Randomize selected headers” if you would like to randomize the default header images displayed and then click Publish.

 Upload Custom Background Image

-Many themes allow you to upload an image to your blog’s background.
-A background image is another great way of adding that personal touch to your blog.
+Many themes allow you to upload an image to your site’s background.

-4. Choose an image from your media library or upload a new image from your computer.
+3. Choose an image from your media library or upload a new image from your computer and then click on Choose Image.

 Once you have selected an image the background image options will appear:

-- Background attachment: determines if you want the image to scroll with the content or to remain ‘fixed’ in place when a reader scrolls down the page.
+- Scroll with page: determines if you want the image to scroll with the content or to remain ‘fixed’ in place when a reader scrolls down the page.

-6. Your new background image should appear in your blog preview window.
+4. Your new background image should appear in your preview window.

-7. Click Save & Publish on the Customizer to activate the new background on your blog.
+5. Click Publish on the Customizer to activate the new background on your site.

 Using a Static Front page